BSc (Agriculture), MSc (Food Science), PhD (Microbiology)

-Moses joined the Board on 1 September 2016.
-He has 34 years of accounting, audit and advisory experience in the public and private sectors.
-Moses is past Chief Executive of KPMG in South Africa and he was Chairman of KPMG Africa, representing the region on the KPMG EMA and KPMG International Boards.
-He is currently Executive Chairman of his own property investment company, Peduco Properties Investments.
-He also serves on the Boards of inter alia Alexander Forbes, Famous Brands, Imperial Holdings, Massmart Holdings and Transaction Capital.
+Moses joined the AECI Board in 2016 and is a member of the Audit Committee.
+He has 34 years of accounting, audit and advisory experience.
+He is the past Chief Executive Officer of KPMG and currently manages his own investment company.
+He is a member of the Institute of Directors and also serves on the Boards of inter alia Alexander Forbes, Famous Brands, Imperial Holdings, Massmart Holdings and Transaction Capital.

 MSc (Chem Eng), MBA

 Liziwe joined AECI’s Board in 2011 and is a member of the Risk Committee.
 She is head of strategy at a large company in the oil and gas sector in Africa.
 Prior to taking up this position, Liziwe was Refinery Operations Manager at Shell and BP Southern Africa Petroleum Refineries (“SAPREF”) in Durban.
 She has extensive experience in manufacturing, projects, risk management, business improvement and strategy gained during her career at SAPREF, Sasol Technology and Unilever SA.